It’s what every sheltie deserves: Optimal nourishment.

 My understanding is that vets, like MDs, get very little training in nutrition, so I don’t see them as the authority figures on that subject.
 I respect what they do know, but when it comes to nutrition, not so much.

 Recently the American Veterinary Medical Association released a position paper on raw dog food diets.
-Not surprising, they are against it.
-But then, the commercial manufacturers donate money to veterinary causes and education, so it doesn’t surprise me on which side of the fence the AVMA landed.
+As expected, they are against it.
+After all the commercial dog food manufacturers donate money to veterinary causes and education, so it doesn’t surprise me on which side of the fence the AVMA landed.

 For those of you looking for a vet who will embrace the natural diet as as the best option, you may find holistic vets are more in sync than the traditionally schooled for that issue as well as a variety of other health issues.